 How to Apply TSA Critical Thinking Skills in the Thinking Skills Assessment.

 TSA Critical thinking skills are one of the requirements expected of applicants to demonstrate when taking the test.
-The TSA (Thinking Skills Assessment) is a key part of Oxbridge admissions for those hoping to study subjects including PPE, Psychology and Land Economy.
+The TSA (Thinking Skills Assessment) is a key part of Oxford and UCL admissions for those hoping to study subjects including PPE and Psychology.

 What are the TSA Critical Thinking Skills?